 - Although some people have other family members or friends who are capable of helping with childcare, we may not or we may have decided that it is more important for us to spend our time at home with our children during their early developmental stages.

-- We provided the needed support to a “working mom” who has a corporate job and who would be adversely effected by taking an extend leave of absents from her job.
+- We believe in gender equality and want to do everything we can to support our wives/ partners who are working moms and who would be adversely effected by taking an extended leave of absents from their job.

-- We have more flexibility in our job or our businesses that we can work from home or outside of the 9-5 range.
+- We have more flexibility in our jobs or our business that enables us to work from home or work outside of the 9-5 range.